Cloud-Drift/ragged-array-idioms/README.md

 for ragged array (i.e. Lagrangian) data in oceanography, as well as the desired [Xarray](https://xarray.dev) syntax.
-These idioms, together with those from other disciplines such as high-energy physics, genomis, and others, will allow the ragged array scientific community to evaluate the feasability of providing such syntax in Xarray.
+These idioms, together with those from other disciplines such as high-energy physics, genomics, and others, will allow the ragged array scientific community to evaluate the feasability of providing such syntax in Xarray.